asimpletune/craigslist-roommate-ad/ad.md

 In this room, the viceroy can ponder the world, as you stroke your beard/pony tail.
 The is the largest room available and you will find much wisdom to be found, as you gaze out your bay facing window from within this stately corner room.
 Or if you tire of the sea, you can train your eyes on our sideyard, which is next to a highway (no, we don't mind.
 It's not that bad and it keeps the beasts at bay).

 There's plenty of closet space as well for your fine silks and ray bans.

-#### The Squire's Boudoir

-Many squires' songs have been written for heroes of old in this inspirational space.
-Due to its excellent location, the squire's boudoir arguable receives the most light in the house.
-It also has an excellent closet, capable of holding all of your master's armor with room left still for a large trunk of ointments and other embrocations.

-#### The Intern's Quarters

-Ah yes, in the fast-paced, ever-changing landscape of this modern error, what better place to get a start of this brave new world than in the intern's quarters?

 ## About us